 Now we understand the concept, we can bring in the use of the token.
 The DropDeck funding platform runs on the Ethereum blockchain on which they issued their DDD (Decentralized DropDeck) token.
 The DDD token will be used as the reward for all participants on the platform.
-Funding and refunding happens with DDD tokens.
+Funding and refunding happen with DDD tokens.
 So, royalties and interest on loans will be paid out in DDD tokens.

 Use of Funds – Distribution

 - Creating Smart Contracts

 - Hiring financial specialists, risk analysts, data scientists

 Marketing and business development – 20%

 A lower amount is allocated to marketing because they are relying on word-of-mouth publicity as users are encouraged to invite others because they will receive a reward for newly adopted users.

 Compliance is key for DropDeck, especially in the long term.
 Acquiring all the necessary licenses across multiple jurisdictions will need a vast amount of funds.